-Cover is an iPhone app for making dining out easier.
+Cover was an iPhone and Android app for making dining out easier.
 At a restaurant that accepts Cover, diners can split the check, calculate the tip, and pay with Apple Pay or a credit card.
 Since there's no check at the end of the meal, they can leave without waiting for the server.

 On the surface, Cover helped diners enjoy great meals while avoiding the tedious payment experience.
 Less visible was Cover's restaurant-facing iPad app that helped save servers' time by cutting down on card swipes.
 In a way, the product reminded me of what I enjoyed most during my time working with sellers at Etsy, creating positive products for people on both sides of a transaction.